-- 1. Regular track: trainable and severely mentally impaired; emotionally impaired. - 2.
-Regular track: trainable and severely mentally impaired; physically and otherwise health impaired. - 3.
-Internship program: learning disabled; emotionally impaired; educable mentally impaired. - 4.
-Internship program: hearing impaired; educable mentally impaired. - 5.
-Internship program: hearing impaired; emotionally impaired. - 6.
-Internship program: hearing impaired; physically and otherwise health impaired.
+- 1. Training the mentally impaired and emotionally impaired. - 2.
+Training the mentally impaired and the physically impaired. - 3.
+Training the learning disabled, the emotionally impaired, and the mentally impaired (internship program).

+- 4. Training the hearing impaired and the mentally impaired (internship program). - 5.
+Training the hearing impaired and the emotionally impaired (internship program). - 6.
+Training the hearing impaired and the physically impaired (internship program).

-The liberal arts core for students in the special education programs is four course from the contextual disciplines-Education 304, Philosophy 153, one core course in religion and theology, and one core course from history; two core courses from biology, chemistry, earth science, mathematics, and physics; two core courses in the social sciences, which normally are met by the major or professional education programs; three core courses from art, literature, foreign language courses beyond the first year college level, music, speech, and foreign culture; English 100 or its equivalent; and a total of one course unit from core courses in speech and basic physical education.
+The liberal arts core for students in the special education programs is four course from the contextual disciplines-Education 304, Philosophy 153, one core course in Religion and Theology, and one core course from History; two core courses from biology, chemistry, earth science, mathematics, and physics; two core courses in the social sciences, which normally are met by the major or professional education programs; three core courses from art, literature, foreign language courses beyond the first year college level, music, speech, and foreign culture; English 100 or its equivalent; and a total of one course unit from core courses in speech and basic physical education.